What are advantages & disadvantages of Internet banking (Online banking)?

 Online accounts are easy to set up and require no more information than a traditional bank account, Many offer options of inputting your data online or downloading the forms and mailing them in, If you run into a problem, you have the option of calling or emailing the bank directly, One advantage of using online checks is that the payee’s information is retained, which eliminates having to reenter the information on the subsequent checks to the same payee.

-It is available all the time, You can perform your tasks from anywhere and at any time, even in night when the bank is closed or on holidays, The only thing you need to have is an active internet connection, It is fast and efficient, The funds get transferred from one account to the other very fast, and you can also manage several accounts easily through the internet banking.
+It is available all the time, You can perform your tasks from anywhere and at any time, even in the night when the bank is closed or on holidays, The only thing you need to have is an active internet connection, It is fast and efficient, The funds get transferred from one account to the other very fast, and you can also manage several accounts easily through Internet banking.

 You can control your transactions and the account balance all the time, This facility also keeps your account safe, You can monitor your account at any time, you can know about any fraudulent activity or threat to your account before it can pose your account to severe damage.